Mario Vušković

-Mario Vušković ([mâːrio ʋûʃkoʋitɕ]; born 16 November 2001) is a Croatian professional footballer currently playing as a centre-back for 2.
-Bundesliga club Hamburger SV.
+Mario Vušković ([mâːrio ʋûʃkoʋitɕ]; born 16 November 2001) is a Croatian professional footballer who plays as a centre-back.
+He is under contract with Bundesliga club Hamburger SV.
+He was banned for 2 years for doping on 30 March 2023.
+The ban was later extended to November 2026.

 Club career

+Early career

 Vušković started playing football by joining RNK Split academy, before moving to the academy of Dalmatian giants Hajduk Split in 2016.
 Initially a defensive midfielder, he was moved back to the centre back position in the youth teams.
 In October 2018, he was included in The Guardian's Next Generation list.

+Hajduk Split

 On 18 August 2019, Vušković made his Prva HNL debut for Hajduk in the 3–0 victory over Gorica.
 However, he did not proceed to get many opportunities during Damir Burić's tenure at the club.
 On 16 November, he fractured his arm while on international duty in Elbasan, in Croatia U20's friendly 1–0 victory over Albania, which sidelined him for three months.
 During the tenure of Igor Tudor at the club, Vušković solidified his spot in the starting XI following the COVID-19 suspension of the league and injuries of Ardian Ismajli and Nihad Mujakić.
 He scored his first goal for Hajduk Split on the 16 June 2020 in the 2–3 defeat to Varaždin.
 On 25 July, the last matchday, he was shown two yellow cards and sent off in the 1–4 victory over Inter Zaprešić.

 Ahead of and during the 2020–21 season, Vušković attracted attention of various Serie A clubs, most notably Napoli.
 However, club president Lukša Jakobušić stopped the transfer, dubbing Vušković the "club project".
 On 27 January 2021, Vušković scored the opener in a 3–1 derby defeat to Dinamo Zagreb.
 On 20 March, he assisted Marin Ljubičić for the only goal in a 1–0 derby victory over Šibenik.
 In the beginning of May, Vušković sparked significant interest from Celtic and Torino.
 On 12 May, he scored the first goal and provided Stipe Biuk with an assist for the fourth in a 4–0 victory over Gorica.